Ronald Dario: Political career

 In the 1985 general election, representatives of the Thomas Kean campaign for Governor of New Jersey encouraged Dario to run together with Jose Arango as the Republican candidates for the two General Assembly seats in the 33rd Legislative District.
+In defeating incumbent Robert Ranieri and newcomer Mario R. Hernandez, the two Republican victors were among a group of four who were the first to represent the county in the State Assembly in more than 60 years.

 In his single two-year term in the Assembly, Dario was a co-sponsor of legislation that provided aided to struggling cities, that led to the state takeover of the Jersey City Public Schools and that prohibited warehousing of apartments in pending condominium conversions.
 Dario was co-sponsor of a bill that would mandate that a majority of tenants in an apartment building that is undergoing a conversion to condominiums, ending a system in which such conversions can be implemented without any say by existing tenants.

+Election results

 Death

 A resident of Manchester Township, Dario died on June 30, 2004, at Paul Kimball Hospital (since renamed as Monmouth Medical Center Southern Campus) in Lakewood Township, New Jersey.